-Always close doors, windows and roof lights when you leave your caravan and when you’ve locked up take the keys with you and at home keep them stored safely and out of sight.
+Always close doors, windows and roof lights when you leave your caravan, and when you’ve locked up, take the keys with you and when at home, keep them stored safely and out of sight.

 Remove valuables and any items that thieves could want to steal.
 Leave locker doors open when you’re not using your caravan and keep cupboards and curtains open.
 If you don’t have a caravan cover, this will let a thief know that your caravan is empty.

 When laying up your caravan, it’s also worth removing some of the upholstery, wherever possible, as this will reduce the value of your caravan to a would-be thief.